 Introduction

 Since the BTA is native to western North Carolina, it is widespread and well adapted to the area.
-It can attack any species of true firs.
+Despite its latin name, BTA feeds mainly on true fir.
 Therefore the year of sale and year before sale, all Christmas tree growers must evaluate their trees to determine if they need to control this pest.

 Balsam Twig Aphid Lifecycle